 Day Trading Exits

 Losing trades are capped with a stop loss.
-A stop loss is placed just above a consolidation or engulfing pattern if going short, or just below if going long.
+A stop loss is placed just above a consolidation or engulfing pattern if going short, or just below the consolidation if going long.

 There are several ways to exit a profitable trade.
 Which you pick will depend on how the stock you opt to trade moves.
 You will likely find, simply by looking through the charts from prior days, that one exit method tends to work better in that stock.
 If you are unsure, look for entries and the various exits on prior days, and tabulate which exit method was most profitable.